mrkkrp/text-metrics/README.md

 ## Implementation

-All “meat” of the algorithms is written is C in a rather straightforward way.
+All “meat” of the algorithms is written in C in a rather straightforward way.
 Levenshtein variants are based on the “iterative algorithm with two matrix rows” from Wikipedia with additional improvement that we do not copy current row of distances into previous row, but just swap the pointers